What is Summoning?

 Unhatched Egg: Requires at least two spirits attached, with at least one being a Subtalleon.
 Makes a Subtalleon or two.

-Gaia's Summoning or Yile's Summoning: Allows summoning without the above two items but carries a small failure risk, and cannot be used in cross summons.
-Having the Tainted Boost can decrease this failure chance.
+Gaia's Summoning or Yile's Summoning: Allows summoning without the above two items but carries a 33% failure risk, and cannot be used for cross summons.
+Having the Tainted Boost can decrease this failure chance:

 Kokoro's Scrolls